Brymes/Reusable-File-Upload-Service/README.md

 - Unit tests
 - CallBack URLs
-- Add New Services
+- Add new services
     - Azure Blob Storage
     - Google Cloud Storage
-- Authentication Workflow (A POC for how to use in a Microservice Environent)
+- Authentication workflow (A POC for how to use in a Microservice Environent)
 - Empty upload folder after upload complete
 - Consider using goroutines to perform uploads in background
-- Error Management with Sentry or similar/ Distributing logs
+- Error management with Sentry or similar/ distributing logs
-- Eager Transformations for Cloudinary
+- Eager transformations for Cloudinary

 ## NOTE